This site is a work in progress. Please take a look around and let us know what you think!

 • Crisis planning

-• Coping & support for individuals and caregivers
+• Coping and support for individuals and caregivers

 • Advocacy

-• System navigation/connecting you with resources in your community
+• System navigation/connecting with resources in the local community

 Please note this is not a crisis or distress support line.
 For mental health crisis, call COAST Hamilton at 905-927-8338.
 For immediate risk of serious harm, call 911.